 Add prepared mushrooms to the sheet pan and return to the oven.

-6 Add the beans and the eggs.
-After 15 more minutes (40-45 total minutes of baking), remove the sheet pan and again drain off any excess liquid.
+After 15 more minutes (40 to 45 total minutes of baking), remove the sheet pan and again drain off any excess liquid.
 Flip the sausages again, but the other ingredients can be left alone.

 Clear a little space on the sheet pan and nestle the dish of beans inside.
 (Alternatively, if you’re running out of space, you can bake the beans on a separate oven rack.)